Ecklebe/IaC-Templates/setup-03/00-create-multi-node-kubernetes-cluster/readme.md

 # Setup a kubernetes cluster with vagrant and ansible

+---
+**NOTE**

+Different parts of this setup in this folder comes from different sources and are slightly modified and combined in a different way.
+So I want to say thanks for there work.
+As best a possible I try to link where I took parts from.

+1. Vagrant Kubernetes Setup
-Taken over from the blog (1), updated to Ubuntu focal and modified so that an execution from a windows host can be done.
+   - Taken over from the blog (1) and the following adaptations are done:
+     - updated to Ubuntu focal
+     - modified so that an execution from a windows host can be done.

-Needed adaptations for the deprecation of Dockershim (2) & (3) & (4) in Kubernetes
+     - added adaptations for the deprecation of Dockershim (2) & (3) & (4) in Kubernetes 1.24.0
-1.24.0 are also covered.
+2. Packer Box Build
+   - Taken over from the bento project (6) and reduced to the virtualbox part.

+---

-## Setup the cluster
+## Setup of the kubernetes cluster

-Switch to the folder for the ubuntu base and build the box
+Switch to the folder for the ubuntu base box and build the box for virtualbox
 ```shell
 cd packer_templates\ubuntu
 packer build -only=virtualbox-iso ubuntu-20.04-amd64.json